zzhangjii/learning-library/enterprise-manageability-library/management_cloud/log_analytics_of_databases.md

 ![](media/826e4b18206623f1817c96fb876c20c0.png)

-2.5 Select the database entity which is shown as red.
+3.  **Select** the database entity which is shown as red in the middle of the map.
 By selecting the red database, we will add its entity to filter bar and show all the logs for that specific entity from the Order App.

 ![](media/e82dc1809183136c39ad16549b67dfbb.png)

-2.6 Select the association line between the red database and its host.
-Let us add the associated host log data with the red database by clicking on the line.
+4.  **Select** the association line between the red database and its host.
+Let us add the associated host log data with the red database by **Clicking** on the line.
 If you notice another filter gets added to the filter bar

 ![](media/3362203315b0f882facb658319b94600.png)

 ­

-2.7 Change the visualization to “Record with Histogram” to see all the relevant logs
+5. Use the visualize menu to change the visualization to “Record with Histogram” to see all the relevant logs.
+Deselect topology view

 ![](media/2ff61df810bae89cdf2d30861a7409c1.png)

-2.8 Click on “Error ID”.
+6. **Click** on Error ID in the fields menu on the far left and **Select** “ora-27091” in the error ID menu and apply.
 It seems there are a few different errors we didn't know about.
-As you saw with only three clicks, we could find these errors that could be the root cause.
-Let’s select “ora-00343” to see logs events with this error.
+As you saw with just three clicks, we could find these errors that could be the root cause.
+Let’s **Select** “ora-27091” to see logs events with this error.

 ![](media/8b57e736a199b59eb5f01be9d3928e90.png)

 ![](media/a559fab0343e9cc12e75097d7a3ad29b.png)

-2.9 Lets Create an alert to catch this error next time .
+7. Now, lets create an alert to catch this error the next time it occurs.
+To do that you would normally click on “Save” and check “Creat Alert Rule” and fill up the alert configuration based on your requirements.

 >   **Note: Do not save the alert, click cancel.** Let’s create an alert to
 >   notify us if next time this error happened.
-Click on “Save” and check “Creat
+Click on “Save” and check
->   Alert Rule” and fill up the alert configuration based on your requirement.

 ![](media/edd3b56a8d3ca46f7765ee3d7b314988.png)